jasonmimick/learn-mongodb/InstallYourOwnMongo.md

 }
 ```

-*Hint*: You'll need a terminal session on your laptop to get things running adn run the ``mongo`` shell.
+*Hint*: You'll need a terminal session on your laptop to get things running and run the ``mongo`` shell.